How to Take Headshot: Essential Tips for Stunning Professional Photos

 What we handle so your team does not have to: wardrobe choices, posing, and consistency

 A few tips (and yes, they are actually top tips) that help people stay relaxed: prep matters more than posing.
 We send simple wardrobe notes in advance: solids photograph better than busy patterns.
+Choose colors that complement your skin tone and hair color for headshots.
+Dark colors are perceived as more formal and authoritative, while light colors are seen as friendly and approachable.
+Avoid overly dressy clothes like formal attire—comfort is key, as discomfort will show in your expressions.
 A light blue shirt or neutral tones work for most skin tone situations.
 Avoid large logos.
 Steam your clothes the night before.
 If you wear glasses, clean them and consider lenses without heavy anti-reflective coating to reduce glare.
 If you wear makeup, keep it natural.
 If you have long hair, keep flyaways controlled.
 If you are between outfits, choose the option that feels like your personal brand, not a costume.

 On set, we coach micro-adjustments.
 Head straight or slightly tilted.
 Chin forward and down to avoid double chins.
 Shoulders angled to create shape.
 Hands relaxed.
 We offer options: a natural smile for friendly roles (yes, teeth showing if that fits), or a more neutral look for leadership portraits—no forced smile required, and it still looks like you in real life.
 We show a few frames so people feel comfortable before we capture the final image and lock the final photo pick.